Below are a set of tasks that we will work on in class (either alone

 Read the help file for the function that calculates the mean (you

-or use the GUI).
+can run ?mean or use the GUI).

-Calculate the mean of the Petal.Length
+Calculate the mean of the Petal.Length field and save

 it as an object named petal_length_mean

-Plot the distribution of the Petal.Length
+Plot the distribution of the Petal.Length column as a

-histogram (?hist
+histogram (?hist)

 Save the script